WICG/view-transitions/explainer.md

 # Introduction

 When a user navigates on the web, they get to see the inner workings of web
-experiences: flash of white followed by a piece-meal rendering phase.
+experiences: flash of white followed by a piecemeal rendering phase.
 This sequenced user experience results in a higher cognitive load because the user has to connect the dots between where they were, and where they are.
 Not only that, a smooth animation to transition between scenes also reduces the loading